Culinary Experience of Cusco Peru

 Lechon

 An oven-roasted baby pig that melts in your mouth.
 The meat is tender, flavorful, with crispy skin.
-You compare them to mutton v lamb, lechon being the lamb.
 You can find it in many more upscale local restaurants or during holidays

 6)Soups of the Cusco Region